Connecticut Water Quality at a Glance

 New Haven Water Quality

 Detailed assessment of New Haven’s water supply systems, including Regional Water Authority operations, source water quality, treatment facility performance, and PFAS monitoring in Connecticut’s second-largest city.
+The RWA serves over 430,000 people across 15 municipalities.

 Frequently Asked Questions

-Is Connecticut’s tap water safe to drink?
+Is Connecticut’s tap water safe to drink in 2026?

 Yes, Connecticut has some of the safest tap water in the nation, with over 97% of the population served water that meets all federal and state health standards.